 SOLAS and The Public Sector Equality and Human Rights Duty

-SOLAS strives to proactively prevent and eliminate discrimination and inequality in the workplace, promote equality of opportunity, and protect the human rights and treatment of its staff, service users, customers, and everyone affected by its policies and procedures.
+SOLAS strives to proactively prevent and eliminate discrimination, promote equality, and protect the human rights of its staff, service users, customers, and everyone affected by its policies and procedures.
 It is committed to embedding human rights and equality matters across its organisational functions.

-This commitment is now strengthened by a legal obligation called the Public Sector Equality and Human Rights Duty, which has come about as a result of the Irish Human Rights and Equality Act 2014.
+This commitment is now strengthened by a legal obligation called the Public Sector Equality and Human Rights Duty, which has come about as a result of section 42 of the Irish Human Rights and Equality Act 2014.

-• Assess: establish issues that affect identified groups and that are relevant to the functions of public sector body organisations.
+• Assess: establish the equality and human rights ssues that affect identified groups and that are relevant to the functions and purpose of public sector body organisations.

 In 2021, SOLAS began its journey to work toward implementing the Duty.
 A working group was formed with fifteen staff from ten units in SOLAS and engagement with our Senior Leadership Team began.
-Under the guidance of Values Lab, the working group developed five equality and human rights benchmarks that have emerged as part of its Implementation Plan using a values-led approach, developing a series of objectives and outcomes to embed the Duty in its processes.
+Under the guidance of Values Lab, the working group developed five equality and human rights benchmarks that are set out in its Implementation Plan emerged as part of its Implementation Plan and that establish SOLAS's ambitions in implementing the Duty.

 As a result of our commitment to work towards implementing the Duty, SOLAS have published an Implementation Plan and Action Plan which can be found below.